 Given a capacitance matrix, we can find part of the elastance matrix as follows: Form a diminished capacitance matrix by dropping one row and one column of the full capacitance matrix.
 Dropping a column corresponds to setting one of the voltages to zero.
 We can always do this, by fiat, by exercise of gauge invariance.
 Dropping a row means we are considering the charge on one of the objects to be the designated charge-sink aka counter-electrode.
 The charge on the charge-sink is a dependent, implicit variable.
-That is, we have N−1 independent charges and one dependent charge.
+That is, we have N−1 independent charge nodes and one dependent charge node.

 You can choose to drop any one row and any one column.
 They need not intersect at the diagonal.